 It’s Christmastime!
 A time for family, gratitude, and wrapping up year-end goals.
 For those of you managing social accounts it’s also a mad-dash of prep, planning and coordination.

-So to help you get through this most wonderful time of the year while still maintaining some sense of wonder sanity, our elf monkeys have put together a collection of holiday design templates that will make your seasonal posting go waaayyy more smoothly.
+So to help you get through this most wonderful time of the year while still maintaining some sense of wonder sanity, our elf monkeys have put together a folder of holiday design templates that will make your seasonal posting go waaayyy more smoothly.
 Whether you’re going for a heartwarming, cute, or Scrooge-y kinda vibe, we’ve got designs that ring all the bells.

 Plus, to make your job extra easy (our Christmas gift to you) — we’ve tracked down a few Christmas quotes that’ll give your designs a boost.
 You’re sure to find something that stuffs your followers’ stockings and gets regrammed from now until Boxing Day.

-Feel free to use these designs right outta the box (just click the image to edit!), or customize them with your own brand colors, logo, Christmas magic, heartfelt adage, etc. We can also help you add the right amount of holiday twinkling to your design with our curated collections of graphics and fonts in the Themes tab.
+Feel free to use these designs right outta the box (just click the image to edit!), or customize them with your own brand colors, logo, Christmas magic, heartfelt adage, etc. We can also help you add the right amount of holiday twinkling to your design with our curated folders of graphics and fonts in the Themes tab.

 The 12 Quotes of Christmas